| The discussion on the strategic

 an inexplicable mystery.
 And Comrade Hansen does not resolve it

 with a few passing references to “inexperienced youth.”
+The mystery is very easily

 solved, because it exists only in the rather unreal construction